 1. May suspend the trading of any security in recognized stock exchange; restrain persons from accessing the securities market

-2. Prohibit any person associated with securities market to buy, sell or deal in securities;
+2. Prohibit any person associated with the securities market from buying, sell, or dealing in securities;

 4. Impound and retain the proceeds or securities in respect of any transaction which is under investigation;